opsani/skopos-plugin-swarm-exec/README.md

 ## Contributing

-If you want to propose an improvement, pull requests are always welcome!
+If you want to propose an improvement, issues and pull requests are always welcome!

-You can reach the maintainers on [Gitter](https://gitter.im/datagridsys/skopos).
+You can reach the project maintainers on [Gitter](https://gitter.im/datagridsys/skopos).